-Monitoring at the mitigation site would be for a minimum 5-year period, with Year 1 beginning following the completion of mitigation action (e.g., non-native, invasive species removal and replanting for enhancement activities or grading and replanting for restoration activities) at the site and the completion of preservation agreements between SDG&E and the long-term land manager.
-Monitoring would continue on an annual basis until the site has met all performance criteria and all regulatory agencies have agreed in writing that the site has met performance criteria and is ready for transfer to the long-term manager.
+Monitoring at the mitigation site would be for a minimum 5-year period, with Year 1 beginning following the completion of mitigation action (e.g., non-native, invasive species removal activities) at the site and the completion of preservation agreements between SDG&E and the long-term land manager.
+Monitoring would continue on an annual basis until the site has met all performance criteria and all regulatory agencies have agreed in writing that the site has met aperformance criteria and is ready for transfer to the long-term manager.
 Monitoring methods are described below.